GUIDE 2025

 3. Iterate Through Content Ideation & Testing

 While the name may suggest otherwise, language is an essential tool for content designers.
-They need to have solid writing skills to create content that helps enrich the user journey by guiding the user appropriately.
+They need solid writing skills to create content that helps enrich the user journey by guiding the user appropriately.
 Content designers have to be careful about their written content throughout the process.

 Content designers iterate through the ideation process and constantly test drafts.
 Designers also collaborate with graphic designers and UX writers during ideation and testing.
 It helps create more well-suited content and incorporate any feedback.